TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 Returns the path and filename to the current PHP script.

+.. _Environment-configuring-paths:

 Configuring Environment Paths
 =============================

+The TYPO3 constant :php:`PATH_site` acts as a basis for any PHP entry point.
+It can be overwritten via the environment variable :php:`TYPO3_PATH_ROOT`.

+The variable :php:`TYPO3_PATH_ROOT` is automatically calculated and set for any Composer-based TYPO3 installation, making it possible to e.g. run the TYPO3 command line interface from any location.

-The environment variable called :php:`TYPO3_PATH_APP` is used to allow to store data outside of the document root.
+The environment variable called :php:`TYPO3_PATH_APP` is used to allow to store **data** outside of the document root.

-All composer-based installations benefit from this functionality, as data that was previously stored and hard-coded within :file:`typo3temp/var/` is now stored within the **project root** folder :file:`var/`.
+All Composer-based installations benefit from this functionality, as data that was previously stored and hard-coded within :file:`typo3temp/var/` is now stored within the **project root** folder :file:`var/`.

 For non-composer installations (Classic Mode), it is possible to set the environment variable to a folder, usually one level